CMeeg/nextjs-aca/README.md

 ## Pipelines

-This template includes support for running a CI/CD in GitHub Actions or Azure DevOps Pipelines.
-The specifics of the pipelines does differ due to the differing capabilities and behaviour of each platform, but an effort has been made to keep the two pipelines broadly in line with each other so that they are comparable.
+This template includes support for running a CI/CD pipeline in GitHub Actions or Azure DevOps Pipelines.
+The specifics of the pipelines does differ due to the different capabilities and behaviour of each platform, but an effort has been made to keep the two pipelines broadly in line with each other so that the steps are comparable:

+1. Determine the name of the target environment based on the branch ref that triggered the pipeline to run e.g. `refs/heads/main` -> `production`
+2. Load environment variables specific to the target environment in the pipeline's build context
+3. Execute `npm run env:init` to [generate a `.env.local` file](#how-the-envlocal-file-is-generated-when-running-in-a-pipeline) from the environment variables loaded into the build context
+4. Run `azd provision`
+5. Run `azd deploy`

 Below are some instructions for how to setup and configure the pipelines included with this template for:

 * [GitHub Actions](#github-actions)
 * [Azure DevOps Pipelines](#azure-devops-pipelines)

 > `azd` includes an `azd pipeline config` command that can be used to help initialise a pipeline on either platform.
-This is not recommended by this template because a) it requires creating target (non-development) environments locally, which doesn't feel "right"; and b) it creates "global" environment variables, but we recommend environment variables scoped to specific target environments.
+This is not recommended by this template because a) it requires creating target environments locally and having access to their environment variables, which doesn't "feel right" (i.e. having access to production secrets in a development environment doesn't "feel right"); and b) it creates "global" environment variables in GitHub, but this template recommends that you scope environment variables to specific target environments.
+>
+> Hopefully in future `azd` will offer hooks into the `azd pipeline` commands that allow for the below steps to be automated, but for now they are manual steps.

+💡 The instructions below are written as if you are adding a `production` environment as that is assumed to be required and is catered for "out of the box" with the template, but you can add support for other environments also, for example you could maps pushes to a `canary` branch to deploy to a `uat` environment.

 ### GitHub Actions